- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 Here are some key statistics highlighting the OTT and video streaming market’s growth:

-- Video Streaming Industry: Generated $199 billion in 2023, encompassing both free and paid platforms. (source: BusinessofApps)
+- Video Streaming Industry: Expected to generate $416.8 Billion billion by the end of 2030, encompassing both free and paid platforms. (source: GVR)

 So, what does this growth signify for businesses?